-I scoff, of course he thinks that.
-He’s never been faced with losing his parent’s love.
+I scoff.
+Of course he thinks that.
+He’s never been faced with losing his parents’ love.

 “Shut up!”
 I scream into the lake, breaking the peaceful air with one sharp slash.
 Then the tears come, hot, heavy, and annoying.
 “They’ll never understand, I knew they wouldn’t.
 I should have just kept it a secret.”
 My nose begins to run, and I use my sleeves to wipe the snot away.

 “Don’t be stupid.”
 I whisper into his broad chest.
 I feel his fingers run through my hair, stroking it smoothly, a sure fire way to calm me down.
 When I had begun to grow it out, it started coarse and uneven.
-For I while I didn’t think it was possible for me to have naturally long hair.
+For a while I didn’t think it was possible for me to have naturally long hair.
 And then it evened out, stretching smooth and perfect, like this was how my hair was always meant to be.

 “Do you think I could grow my hair out like yours?”
 He whispers into the breeze, letting the lake carry the words away.

 I laugh, burying my head deeper against him to hide from the wind.
 We remain that way, his hands idly in my hair, mine buried under my shaking legs.
 It’s pitch black now, the night sky merely an endless void of dark velvet.

 “Do you remember when I took you dress shopping?”
 He mutters, already replaying it himself.
 I did.
 I had decided that the local gay prom was the perfect place to come out.
 The plan was to steal one of my sister’s dresses, but he insisted on the two of us going shopping.

 “Nothing had ever been so awkward,” I laugh.
 Neither of us really knew anything about dresses, I’m more of a jeans and T-shirt kind of gal.
 And of course he’s a straight guy who wears the same basketball shoes every day.